omni1504/aws-codeartifact-python-proxy/README.md

 ## Usage

-1. Create a Docker container container, prepare  the following env vars (create .env file in the root of the project)
+1. Create a Docker container.
+2. If not using ECS to run container but using  the docker-compose provided here, prepare the following env vars (create .env file in the root of the project)

 | Env Var                   | Value                                                                                     |
 | ------------------------- | ----------------------------------------------------------------------------------------- |